LineaLabs/lineapy/docs/source/guide/build_pipelines/pipeline_reusing_precomputed.rst

 Reusing Pre-Computed Artifact Values
 ====================================

-A Pipeline often consists of components that require different execution frequencies.
+A pipeline often consists of components that require different execution frequencies.
 For a pipeline that includes model training and prediction, for instance, we can expect that model training would demand less frequent execution than prediction since a trained model can be used to make multiple rounds of predictions (with different data sets).
 Hence, we want